OpenZeppelin/openzeppelin-contracts-docs/docs/docs/learn-about-crowdsales.md

     // ... see "Learn About Tokens" for more info
 }

-contract MyCrowdsale is MintedCrowdsale, Crowdsale {
+contract MyCrowdsale is Crowdsale, MintedCrowdsale {
     constructor(
         uint256 rate,    // rate in TKNbits
         address wallet,